buckster123/GrokCoder/README.md

 ## Features

 - **Interactive Chat with Streaming**: Real-time responses in a bubbly chat format.
 Human vs. AI avatars (🧑 vs. 🤖), expandable message chunks, and auto-highlighted code blocks for syntax wizardry.
-- **Model Flexibility**: Seamlessly switch between xAI models like grok-4-0709 for deep reasoning, grok-3-mini for efficient tasks, and grok-code-fast-1 for specialized code generation.
+- **Model Flexibility**: Easily switch between xAI models like grok-4-0709 for deep reasoning, grok-3-mini for efficient tasks, and grok-code-fast-1 for specialized code generation to suit different stages of your project.
 - **Prompt Engineering Hub**: Load, edit, and save system prompts from `./prompts/`.
 Defaults include coding, creative, and tool-enabled workflows tailored for GrokCoder.
 - **Secure Authentication**: Hashed passwords via passlib—no more weak defaults like "admin/admin."
 - **History Management**: SQLite-backed, searchable, and user-specific chat histories with auto-generated titles.